 In the study titled, A reliable way to predict intraabdominal adhesions at repeat cesarean delivery: scar characteristics, they found that the appearance of the scar (flat, raised, depressed, or pigment of the scar) is an indicator of the severity of intraabdominal adhesions.

 When to receive treatment: once the incision heals, typically 6-8 weeks, but that timeframe may be longer for some people, so check with your doctor to make sure it’s ok to receive abdominal therapy.
 In the meantime, don’t forget that you have a natural internal release mechanism called the breath.
 Often times we avoid breathing into areas of pain or trauma.
 It’s our way of “not going there”, but that area needs our gentle presence.
 Gentle full breaths naturally allow the tissues to move, even as far down as the pelvic area.
+Sign up below to be notified when my Free the Belly Online Course becomes available!

 If you missed my first article on Abdominal Adhesions, you can read it HERE.